gaozhihan/PreDiff/scripts/vae/sevirlr/README.md

-# Train VAE with config adopted from scratch on SEVIR-LR (downsampled low-resolution version) frames
+# Train VAE from scratch on SEVIR-LR (downsampled low-resolution version) frames

 ## Commands for training
 Run the following command to train VAE on SEVIR-LR frames.